Skip to Content

 You didn’t think I was going to forget about Mexican spirits, did you?!
 Although I think a nice bottle of good tequila would make a great choice for a gift, let’s up our game a little bit by going for mezcal.
 Also made of the Agave plant, this is basically tequila’s more smoky and versatile cousin.

-Turn a gift into an experience by giving a mezcal tasting box, like this one (called Mezcalistas) from Flaviar.
-It includes three different bottles that together make an excellent introduction to the world of mezcal:
+Turn a gift into an experience by giving a mezcal tasting box, like this one (called Mezcalistas).

 • Alipús: earthy but fruity